alexeyinkin/eb-1a/2-petition/README.md

 I asked the first expert to write the letter in two parts.
-The first part was in simple words for the officer to get the general idea, and the second one had technical details should anyone care to learn them or challenge my contribution.
+The first part was in simple words for the officer to get a general idea, and the second one had technical details should anyone care to learn them or challenge my contribution.